Community Health Watch

 The OIC of the Kadna Health Post.
 Image credit: Nigeria Health Watch

-She adds that staffing shortages, lack of water, and inadequate infrastructure directly affect maternal and child health outcomes and discourage timely health-seeking behaviour.
+She added that, these conditions raise serious concerns about infection control, staff safety, and maternal and child health outcomes and discourage timely health-seeking behaviour.

 A bed without a mattrass in the patient ward.
 Image credit: Nigeria Health Watch